JulienNgando/julienngandoceamIs26.github.io/pages/about-me.md

 permalink: /about-me.html

 about:
-  name: Clyde Tandjong
+  name: Julien Ngando
-  role: Junior, Computer Science
+  role: Junior, Physics
   image: /assets/images/profile.svg
   linkedin: https://www.linkedin.com/in/example
   bio: |
     Hi!
-I'm Clyde, a Computer Science student in the CEAMLS SAIRI Summer Research program.
+I'm Julien, a Physics student in the CEAMLS SAIRI Summer Research program.

-    My research interests sit at the intersection of human-computer interaction and applied machine learning.
-I'm especially curious about how everyday tools can be made more accessible and adaptive through smart software.
+    My research interests combines Machine Learning with enviromental science.
+I predict the pollution of tommorow so that the future generation will have better health outcomes.

-    Outside of class, you'll find me biking trails, learning languages, or working on small side projects with friends.
+    Outside of class, you'll find me running, reading manga or comics, or working on small side projects to improve progamming skills.

   hobbies:
-    - icon: 🎨
+    - icon:
-      title: Digital Art
+      title: Boxing
-      description: I make small illustrations and pixel art in my spare time.
+      Description: I love the sport of boxing, particpating and watching
-    - icon: 🚲
+    - icon:
-      title: Biking
+      title: Physics
-      description: Weekend trail rides are how I reset.
+      description: I love to see the "why" behind the processes of the world.
-    - icon: 📚
+    - icon:
-      title: Reading
+      title: Readinb
-      description: Sci-fi novels and design essays — both equally inspiring.
+      description: Comics and anime have my whole heart!

   gallery:
     - image: /assets/images/gallery-1.svg